harshitha-achanta/The-Originals-2.0/docs/software_requirements_specifications.md

+# Overview
+This document contains functional and non-functional requirements for the application's login and signup page, product page, and check-in page.

 # Functional Requirements
 1. Sign up/login Page
      1. The user shall be validated by sending the otp to the user through mail/phone number